10 of the best family days out in Cornwall

 Looking for a family-friendly day out in Cornwall?
 We reveal the very best, all tried and tested by parents, including budget-friendly options plus ideas for preschoolers, active families and wildlife lovers.

 Cornwall may be best known for its beautiful beaches, but there are plenty of family-friendly days out away from the coast (with a lot less sand involved!)
 We have tried and tested a wide range of attractions around the county, from adventure parks and wildlife sanctuaries, to museums, popular sites and gardens.
 We asked local parents to reveal their favourite days out with the kids, as well as the highs and lows of each one.

 Cornwall is often voted the UK’s favourite summer holiday destination, so next time you find yourself in this beautiful corner with little ones, try one of these great attractions.
 Booking tickets in advance is often cheaper and occasionally essential.
-Lastly, for places to stay in Cornwall with a swimming pool too, take a look at our curated list specifically for families.
+Lastly, our roundup of the best campsites in the UK features some great options in Cornwall and we've also listed the best places to stay in Cornwall with a swimming pool too — take a look at our curated lists specifically for families.

 Best family days out in Cornwall - at a glance

 - Best budget day out: Royal Cornwall Museum - Buy tickets

 - Best for preschool-aged children: Lappa Valley - Buy tickets

 - Best for children of varied ages: Springfield Fun Park - Buy tickets

 - Best for wildlife: Cornish Seal Sanctuary - Buy tickets